QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 plt.show()
 ```

-Evidently, the initial wage ratio $\phi$ must rise to compensate a prospective high school student for **waiting** to start receiving income -- remember that while she is earning nothing in years $t=0, 1, 2, 3$, the high school worker is earning a salary.
+Evidently, the initial wage ratio $\phi$ must rise to compensate a prospective college student for **waiting** to start receiving income -- remember that while she is earning nothing in years $t=0, 1, 2, 3$, the high school worker is earning a salary.

-Let's add time horizon $T$ into the plot
+Let's introduce time horizon $T$ into the plot

 ```{code-cell} ipython3
 symbol_subs[T] = T